dans-art/add-customer-for-woocommerce/readme.txt

 - Yes.
 You can set the desired format in the Settings menu of the plugin.

 Are there any hooks I can use?
 - Sure thing!
-There are currently two filters: wac_add_customer_email - To modify the email saved by the plugin wac_supported_fake_email_parts - To add support for custom fields
+There are currently three filters: wac_add_customer_email - To modify the email saved by the plugin wac_supported_fake_email_parts - To add support for custom fields wac_get_user_roles - A array with the user roles a user is allowed to set.
 - And two actions:
    wac_after_insert_new_customer to hook in after new customer got created wac_after_insert_updated_customer to hook in after new customer got updated